tamnguyen2189/Drinks_Recipes/README.md

 ```
 ![recommend_topic](/images/recommend_topic.jpg)

-Finally, let's see which topic the test document belongs to and top 5 similar recipes of it.
+Finally, let's see which topic the test document belongs to and the Top 5 similar recipes.
 ```ruby
 # Check top 5 recommended topics and recipes informations:
 for i in indices[0]: